PADI Rebreather Diver Course: From 39,000 THB

-Are you ready for a life changing experience on the PADI Rebreather Course?
+Are you ready for a life changing experience with the PADI Rebreather Course?

 The PADI Rebreather Course is your “entry level” PADI Closed Circuit Rebreather (CCR) Course.
-This is the PADI course that will open the incredible world of Rebreather Diving to you!
-Be prepared for no more bubbles, being much closer to marine life also 3 hours no-decompression dives, the list goes on and on.
+Consequently this is the course that will open the incredible world of Rebreather Diving to you!
+Be prepared for no more bubbles, being much closer to marine life, 3 hours no-decompression dives, the list goes on and on.
 It is the ultimate way to dive Phuket.

-The course teaches you how Closed Circuit (CCR) and Semi-closed Circuit Rebreathers (SCR) work.
-The PADI Rebreather Manual is "generic" in that it covers the various features all Rebreathers share.
-The manual explains the skills you will be learning and why you need to know them and with some of the basic “Do's and Don'ts” of rebreather diving.
+During the Rebreather Course you will learn how Closed Circuit (CCR) and Semi-closed Circuit Rebreathers (SCR) work.
+The PADI Rebreather Manual is "generic", in that it covers the various features that all Rebreathers share.
+The Rebreather manual also explains the skills you will be learning, why you need to know them, and also some of the basic “Do's and Don'ts” of rebreather diving.

 With Indepth you will be learning how to dive the Poseidon Se7en or MKVI Rebreather.
 One of the most advanced and easy to use Rebreathers available!